stccenter/PurpleAir-GMU-FireAlarm/README.md

 ## PurpleAir GMU InSitu API Endpoints for FireAlarm

-### Below are the details of the available InSitu API endpoints to get sensor and reading data.
+### Below are the details of the InSitu API endpoints to get sensor and reading data.
 <table>
   <tr>
     <th>Provider</th>